BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Aiglos** `ACTIVE`

-Elven [spear][Spear], and a model wielding Aiglos gains a bonus of +1 To Wound when making Strikes.
+This is a Unique Elven [spear][Spear].
+Additionally, a model wielding Aiglos gains a bonus of +1 To Wound when making Strikes.

 - **High King of the Elves** `ACTIVE`

-Gil-galad's [Stand Fast] is 12", and friendly Elf Hero models may also benefit from it.
+The range of Gil-galad's [Stand Fast] is 12" rather than 6".
+Additionally, friendly Elf Hero models may benefit from Gil-galad's [Stand Fast].

 - **Lord of the West** `ACTIVE`

-May re-roll a single D6 in the Duel roll, as well as a single D6 in To Wound rolls when making Strikes.
+This model may re-roll a single D6 when making a Duel Roll.
+Additionally, they may re-roll a single D6 when rolling To Wound when making Strikes.

+Any Rivendell Warriors upgraded to King's Guard in Gil-Galad's warband will have a Fight value of 6.

 </div>